sequoiasnow/blog/posts/2020-05-28-rethinking-navigation-markup.md

 </header>
 ```

-Clearly there are a few problems with this, but its easy to get lost in this
-type of convoluted structure when iterating over designs.
-Still, while its nice
-to get a rapid prototype sometimes, that's no excuse for leaving behind crappy
-code - especially when it hampers accessibility as in this case.
-So, how would
-we fix this?
+There are some clear problems with this that I failed to notice while iterating
+over designs.
+Sometimes it's easy to become so focused on rapidly prototyping
+new styles that common quality control gets left behind.
+Still, it's never to
+late to return and fix up some glaring errors.
+Let's look at some of them.

 ## Using `nav` Correctly